How do we model quantities that grow or decay by a constant factor over time?

 Over the long run, geometric growth always overtakes linear growth, because multiplying repeatedly outpaces adding repeatedly.
 Geometric decay approaches zero but never quite reaches it, whereas linear decay hits zero (and would go negative if the rule kept applying).

-A complete answer states the type of model, gives both the recurrence and the closed form, and rounds sensibly to the context (whole people for populations, two decimals for milligrams).
+A complete answer states the type of model, gives both the recurrence and the closed form, solves for time using logarithms where asked, and rounds sensibly to the context (whole people for populations, two decimals for milligrams).

 Exam-style practice questions